-There are guidelines which prevent the ATO from accessing documents which are confidential between taxpayers and their external professional accounting advisors.
-The guidelines don't apply to in-house accountants.
-The guidelines cover three types of documents: source documents, restricted source documents and non-source documents.
+There are rules which prevent the ATO from accessing documents which are confidential between taxpayers and their external professional accounting advisors.
+The rules do not apply to in-house accountants.

 They can also look at documents comprising the permanent audit file including those that outline an organisation’s history, structure, chain of command, memorandum and articles, chart of accounts and any continuing contracts, such as leases.

-Advice papers given to a taxpayer may be considered to be restricted source or non-source documents and access to them require exceptional circumstances.
+Advice papers given to a taxpayer may be considered to be restricted source or non-source documents and access to them requires exceptional circumstances.

 Any communication by your client, or on behalf of your client to a lawyer is subject to legal professional privilege.
-It does not cover documents which provide evidence of transactions.
+The privilege does not cover documents which provide evidence of transactions.